cms-L1TK/project_generation_scripts/README.md

       ./generator_hdl.py (dirHLS) --uut PR_L3PHIC -u 0 -d 2

-  "dirHLS" is the location of the HLS code, which defaults to "../firmware-hls".
+  *dirHLS* is the location of the HLS code, which defaults to "../firmware-hls".

-  P.S.
-Script generator_vhls.py is abandoned attempt at using HLS for top-level).
+  (Script *generator_vhls.py* is abandoned attempt at using HLS for top-level).

   Optional arguments include: